 Stress can come from a million things, big and small, and everyone reacts to stress in different ways.
-For some it is emotional and for others it can be an intense physical reaction.
+For some it is emotional and for others, it can be an intense physical reaction.
 Self-care isn’t always a spa day but every so often it is.
-The connections of the mind and the body are deep.
+The connections between the mind and the body are deep.
 Recently, I visited the beautiful Silverleaf Spa to decompress and meet Sharon Narduzzi—a renowned spa director of this ultra-exclusive haven in the desert.

 A World Away

 Located at the stunning Silverleaf Club, tucked into the gorgeous canyons of the iconic McDowell Mountains in Scottsdale, the spa is a perfect sensory escape.
 There is a blanket of quiet calm that envelopes you as soon as you arrive.
 When you first walk through the gates, you’re surrounded by the cool and soothing sounds of water.
-The fountain is actually a perfect temperature, and there’s a crystal clear lap pool in the court yard.
+The fountain is actually a perfect temperature, and there’s a crystal clear lap pool in the courtyard.